 But did you know there's another factor that could impact your deliveries as winter transitions into spring?

 Even after the frost subsides, something called “spring thaw” can affect the cost and timing of your shipments.
 And, as someone who's striving to meet customer expectations, this is more than a little frustrating.

 As one of the leading over-dimensional and heavy haul carriers in North America, we've experienced many spring road ban seasons and understand the frustrations that come with them.

-In this blog, we'll discuss what spring thaw is, how it impacts your shipments and what you can do to prevent spring driving conditions from negatively impacting your supply chain and shipping schedules.
+In this article, we'll discuss what spring thaw is, how it impacts freight shipments and what you can do to prevent spring driving conditions from negatively impacting your schedules.

 How to Explain Spring Thaw to Your Customers

 Throughout the winter months, prolonged periods of freezing and subzero temperatures cause roadbeds to freeze and contract.

 When springtime rolls around, and temperatures start to rise well above freezing during the day, the asphalt expands and the melting ice seeps into the roadway’s foundation.